collinb9/dotfiles/README.md

 # Dotfiles
 This repo contains all my dot files.
 Run
 ```
 git clone git@github:collinb9/dotfiles ~/.dotfiles
-cd ~/.dotfiles
-git submodule init
-git submodule update
 chmod +x ~/.dotfiles/setup.sh
 ~/.dotfiles/setup.sh
 ```
 to set everything up.

-You should backup your existing dot files before you do this, as any with the same name as a file in this repo will be deleted
+You should backup your existing dot files before you do this, as any with the same name as a file in this repo will be deleted.